TRON-US/eCommerce-hello-world/README.md

       - When using the `buyItem` function, be sure to change the Value above to match the **price of the item** which has been converted to wei.
 You can choose to change the denomination of the value or use the accurate amount in wei.
       - Use `fetchItem` and check that the values of the bought items have changed.
       - Change the accounts above (between the 5 provided) and see the balances change on purchase.
+      - Click the **Debugger** tab or the **Debug** button next to a transaction in the terminal and step through the functions.

-## ###Congratulations! you have written your first smart contract!
+###Congratulations!
+You have completed the second part of this guide and written your own smart contract!
 In the next section we will we will deploy our contract on the blockchain and tie it to our application!

 ## Part III